tfraudet/Reason-ArturiaKeylabEssential-Remote/mapping-doc/daw-mapping.md

 ## Mapping with Reason when using the Arturia keyboard DAW map

-:warning: To activate DAW map on Arturia keyboard, press `Map Select` then pren `pad#2`.
+:warning: To activate DAW map on Arturia keyboard, press `Map Select` then press `pad#2`.
 The pad #2 lights up in green.

 :bulb: When the `Map Select` button is pressed on the Arturia keyboard, the active pad will light up to show the Map currently in use.